19hours/sg-statutes/Acts/Estate Duty Act.md

 ### Gifts to Government or institutions of public character

-12A\.—(1) No estate duty shall be payable in respect of any gift of any property passing on the death of a person to the Government or any institution of a public character within the meaning of section 2(1) of the Income Tax Act (Cap.
-134) where the gift —
+12A\.—(1) No estate duty shall be payable in respect of any gift of any property passing on the death of a person to the Government or any institution of a public character within the meaning of the Charities Act (Cap.
+37) where the gift —

 (a) is made on or after 1st January 2002 but before the issue of a notice of assessment by the Commissioner under section 37;